K-9A/tabletop-manager/README.md

 **Deployment Strategy**

-This project leverages the efficiency and scalability of Vercel for front-end deployment , ensuring seamless delivery and optimal performance given the Next.JS framework.
-For database management, PlanetScale's serverless approach offers robust, maintenance-free operations, providing a solid backbone for real-time data handling.
+This project leverages the efficiency and scalability of Vercel for front-end deployment, ensuring seamless delivery and optimal performance given the Next.JS framework.
+For database management, Amazon's AWS RDS offers robust, maintenance-free operations, providing a solid backbone for real-time data handling.

 ## <a id="screenshots"></a>Screenshots